 The Duomo

-Next to the Baptistery is the Roman Catholic cathedral of Parma known as Duomo di Parma.
+Next to the Baptistery is the Roman Catholic Parma Cathedral, known as Duomo di Parma.
 But before you enter, you’ll notice the 63m / 206 ft Gothic campanile standing beside it.
-The church was heavily damaged in a 12th-century earthquake and the remains of the original building were kept in some parts of the church while the building of the Gothic belfry began in 1284 and took a decade to complete.
+The Parma Cathedral was heavily damaged in a 12th-century earthquake, and the remains of the original building were kept in some parts of the church, while the construction of the Gothic belfry began in 1284 and took a decade to complete.

-The interior has a nave and columns dividing the church into two aisles and is covered with paintings of scenes from the bible.
-The dome is decorated with the 16th-century fresco “The Assumption of the Blessed Virgin Mary” which shows her ascending to heaven.
+The interior of the Parma Cathedral has a nave and columns dividing the church into two aisles and is covered with paintings of scenes from the bible.
+The dome is decorated with the 16th-century fresco “The Assumption of the Blessed Virgin Mary,” which shows her ascending to heaven.

-You’ll even get to see the underlying crypt that has early Christian mosaic floors and breathtaking pillars as well as the tomb of the mathematician, Biagio Pelacani.
+You’ll even get to see the underlying crypt with early Christian mosaic floors, breathtaking pillars, and the tomb of the mathematician Biagio Pelacani.

 The Diocesan Museum

-You can find this small museum is on the eastern side and lower-ground level of Bishop’s Palace.
-The exhibition shows the spread of Christianity, chronologically, from Roman times to medieval times.
+This small museum is on the eastern side and lower-ground level of Bishop’s Palace.
+The exhibition shows the spread of Christianity chronologically, from Roman times to medieval times.

-Besides Christian artifacts, you get to admire the Romanesque walls and stuccoes, and medieval ceramics.
-The original “The Cathedral’s angel” is kept in the Museum, while the bell tower holds a replica –representing Archangel Raphael.
+Besides Christian artifacts, you can admire the Romanesque walls, stuccoes, and medieval ceramics.
+The original “The Cathedral’s Angel” is kept in the Museum, while the bell tower holds a replica –representing Archangel Raphael.

 10. Have fun at the Casa del Suono